-Grades are based on participation at lectures, practices, and field studies; performances in the projects; and levels of attitude, skills and knowledge.
+Grades are based on participation at lectures, practices, and field studies; performances in the projects; and levels of attitude, skills and knowledge on analysis, and paper writing, as professional of public health field.

 Participants are expected to read materials distributed beforehand.
+For practice and lab, tasks will be shown based on the progress.